 Sensitivity analysis is based on historical data & management assumptions.
-If these assumptions itself are wrong, the whole analysis will be wrong and the future forecast will not be accurate.
-For example, if management assumes that raw material prices will increase in future and will affect the final price of the product, the company will purchase additional raw material at present prices.
-But if instead of rising, raw material prices fall, then the company will be at a disadvantage in the market.
+If these assumptions themselves are wrong, the whole analysis will be wrong, and the future forecast will not be accurate.
+For example, suppose management assumes that raw material prices will increase in the future and will affect the final price of the product.
+In that case, the company will purchase additional raw materials at present prices.
+But if, instead of rising, raw material prices fall, then the company will be at a disadvantage in the market.

 Not Relative in Nature

 Sensitivity analysis considers each variable individually and tries to determine the outcome.
 In the real world, all variables are related to each other.
-For example, both inflation as well as market interest rates, affect bond prices.
-Sensitivity analysis will consider how much a change in inflation will affect bond price and how a change in market interest rate will affect bond price, but it won’t consider how a change in inflation will affect market interest rate or vice versa.
-This is actually incomplete analysis.
+For example, both inflation and market interest rates affect bond prices.
+Sensitivity analysis will consider how much a change in inflation will affect the bond price and how a change in market interest rate will affect bond price, but it won’t consider how a change in inflation will affect the market interest rate or vice versa.
+This is actually an incomplete analysis.
 Thus, we can say this analysis gives depth to the forecast but doesn’t consider its breadth.

-Finally, we can conclude that even though sensitivity analysis is a very good analytic tool, it would be better to use it with other management tools to get optimum forecasts.1,2
+Finally, we can conclude that even though sensitivity analysis is an excellent analytic tool, it would be better to use it with other management tools to get optimum forecasts.